kutaydemiralay/Robust-SCP-for-Quadrotor-Obstacle-Avoidance-and-Controller-Design/README.md

 **Figure 4:** The node violation score remains 0.0 despite the presence of strong wind.
 The fuel cost has now decreased to 343.01 from 351.65, achieved by adding the Wind-Adaptive Residual Correction (WARC) technique as a lower-level robustness layer beneath the existing robustifying MPC framework.

-### Future Work: Developing a Robust Low-Level Controller
+### Future Work

-The current MPC-style approach alone appears insufficient for optimal trajectory planning under strong disturbances like wind.
-To improve this, future work will focus on developing a robust controller that works at a lower level than MPC.
-Options being considered include H-infinity synthesis or funnel synthesis, which would complement the MPC framework by ensuring robust trajectory optimization under dynamic conditions.
+We assumed that wind remains constant, but in reality, wind conditions fluctuate.
+As a result, the wind effect from previous data may not perfectly match the wind effect at the current node.
+Future work will involve developing a technique, potentially building upon certain wind assumptions, to mathematically justify that a modified version of Wind-Adaptive Residual Correction (WARC) will consistently improve robustness under specific conditions.

 ### Simulink Controller Design